The Advantage of Truncated Permutations: Introduction

-\begin{notat*} The advantage of an (computationally unbounded) adversary against the Truncated Permutation PRF is denoted by ${\bf Adv}_{n, m}$. \end{notat*}

-The following problem arises naturally. \begin{problema} For every $0\leq m<n$ and $q$, find (the order of magnitude of) ${\bf Adv}_{n,m}(q)$. \end{problema} A different, related, problem is the following. \begin{problema} For every $0\leq m<n$, how many queries does the adversary need in order to gain non-negligible advantage against the Truncated Permutation PRF?
-Specifically, what is (the order of magnitude) of $q_{1/2}(n,m)=\min\{q\mid {\bf Adv}_{n,m}(q)\geq 1/2\}$? \end{problema} We proceed to describe the history of these problems. \paragraph{The Birthday bound (folklore).} We start by remarking that the classical "Birthday" bounds
+The following problem arises naturally. \begin{problema} For every $0\leq m<n$ and $q\leq 2^n$, find (the order of magnitude of) ${\bf Adv}_{n,m}(q)$. \end{problema} A different, related, problem is the following. \begin{problema} For every $0\leq m<n$, how many queries does the adversary need in order to gain non-negligible advantage against the Truncated Permutation PRF?
+Specifically, what is (the order of magnitude) of $q_{1/2}(n,m)=\min\{q\mid {\bf Adv}_{n,m}(q)\geq 1/2\}$? \end{problema} Note that the classical `birthday bounds'

-and $q_{1/2}(n,m)=\Omega(2^{n/2})$ are obviously valid.
-In fact, any algorithm that the adversary can use with the truncated replies of $(n-m)$ bits from $\pi(w)$ ($w \in \{0, 1\}^n$) can also be used by the adversary who sees the full $\pi(w)$ (he can ignore $m$ bits and apply the same algorithm).
-Of course, we expect better bounds that would reflect the fact that the adversary receives less information when $f(w)$ is truncated.
+and hence $q_{1/2}(n,m)=\Omega(2^{n/2})$, are obviously valid.
+Indeed, every algorithm that the adversary can use with the truncated replies of $(n-m)$ bits from $\pi(w)$ ($w \in {\mathcal B}_n$) can also be used by the adversary who sees the full $\pi(w)$ (it can simply ignore $m$ bits and apply the same algorithm).
+Of course, we expect `better' bounds that would reflect the fact that the adversary receives less information when $\pi(w)$ is truncated, and would allow for using the outputs of a (truncated) permutation for significantly more than $2^{n/2}$ times.

-\paragraph{Hall et al. (1998).} Problems \ref{problem1} and \ref{problem2} were studied by Hall et al. \cite{Hall} in 1998, where the truncated (random) permutation were proposed as a PRF construction.
-The authors declared the lower bound
+Problems \ref{problem1} and \ref{problem2} were studied by Hall et al. \cite{Hall} in 1998, where the truncated (random) permutation were proposed as a PRF construction.
+They declared\footnote{The paper \cite{Hall} only provide a sketch of proof of \eqref{eq:Hall_lower} and claims that the computation may be completed by using techniques presented in the paper.
+We could not see how this is the case.
+We therefore refer to \eqref{eq:Hall_lower} only as a `declared' result.} the lower bound